Vidyut Jammwal

-Vidyut Dev Singh Jammwal (born 10 December 1980) is an Indian actor, martial artist and film producer who predominantly works in Hindi films.
+Vidyut Dev Singh Jammwal (born 10 December 1980) is an Indian actor, martial artist and film producer who predominantly works in Hindi, Tamil and Telugu films.
 He is also a practitioner of Kalaripayattu.
-He is best known for his roles in Commando film series, and is recipient of several awards including one Filmfare Award.
+He is best known for his roles in the Commando film series, and is a recipient of several accolades, including a Stardust Award, FICCI Frames Award, Filmfare Award, and IIFA Award.

+He ranked in The Times of Indias listing of India's Top 10 Most Desirable Men in 2012 and 2013.
+Men's Health declared him as List of Best Bodies and Top 5 Fittest Men in 2011 and 2012 respectively.
+In 2012, People Magazine India listed him in as one of The Sexiest Men Alive.

-He made his Telugu debut with Sakthi, Hindi with Force and Tamil debut with Billa II, all in negative roles.
-His first lead role was in the successful film Commando.
-He went onto appear in various films including Anjaan, Thuppakki, Baadshaho, Commando 2, Junglee, Yaara, Commando 3 and Sanak.
+He made his acting debut in the Telugu film Sakthi (2011), and made his first Hindi film appearance in Force (2011).
+Starting out in negative roles, his first lead role was in the martial arts film Commando (2013).
+He has also appeared in high prolific Tamil films such as Billa II (2012), Thuppakki (2012) and Anjaan (2014), with Baadshaho, Commando 2 (both in 2017), Yaara (2020), Commando 3 (2019) and Sanak (2021).

 Early life

-Vidyut Jammwal was born in Jammu, Jammu and Kashmir, India.
-He is one of three children born to an Army officer and lived in various parts of India (owing to his father's transferable job) and trained in Kalaripayattu in an ashram in Palakkad, Kerala which was run by his mother, since he was three years old.
+Vidyut Dev Singh Jammwal was born on 10 December 1980 in a Rajput family of Jammu, India.
+He is one of three children born to an Indian Army officer and lived in various parts of India (owing to his father's transferable job) and trained in Kalaripayattu in an ashram in Palakkad, Kerala which was run by his mother, since he was three years old.
 He traveled to many countries training with martial artists in various forms, some of which find their base in Kalaripayattu.
 Jammwal travelled to over 25 countries, where he performed in live action shows.
+Growing up, Jammwal was inspired by Jackie Chan.

 Career

-Debut, modelling and recognition (2011-12)
+Early career and recognition (2011 – 2012)

-Jammwal made his Bollywood debut with the John Abraham starrer 2011 film Force, a remake of the Tamil-language film Kaakha Kaakha.
-He played a negative role in the film and won multiple best debut awards including the Filmfare Award for Best Male Debut.

-2011 witnessed Jammwal featuring in negative roles in the Telugu-language films Shakti and Oosaravelli, both starring NTR.
+Jammwal made his Bollywood debut with the John Abraham starrer action film Force (2011), a remake of the Tamil-language film Kaakha Kaakha.
+He played a negative role in the film and won the Filmfare Award for Best Male Debut.
+In the same year, Jammwal featured in negative roles in the Telugu-language films Shakti and Oosaravelli, both starring NTR.

 In 2012, Jammwal made his debut in Tamil cinema with Billa II, as the antagonist opposite Ajith Kumar which earned him critical appreciation.
-The same year, he played the antagonist in Thuppakki opposite actor Vijay, which became a blockbuster.
-He also received a SIIMA Award for Best Actor in a Negative Role for the film.
+He also played the antagonist in Thuppakki opposite actor Vijay, which became a blockbuster.
+For his performance in the film, he received a SIIMA Award for Best Actor in a Negative Role.